nickrwu/YouTube-Trending/README.md

 ## YouTube Trending Project
-Analyzing data from the YouTube trending page in the US using data agreggated over October and December
+Analyzing data from the YouTube trending page in the US using data agreggated over October, December, and January

 Goal:
 * To understand common characteristics of trending videos in the US